TomasBaubllys/Corridor-automatic-lamp-with-smoke-detector-tinkercad/README.md

 ---

 ## Usage
-Use the

-or## Usage
 You can either open the provided wiring diagram or explore the live Tinkercad project.

 1. Connect the hardware according to the pinout table.
    For more details, refer to the [Wiring Diagram (PDF)](wirring.pdf)
    or view the project on [Tinkercad](https://www.tinkercad.com/things/inF08CLtjdp-corridor-automatic-lamp-with-smoke-detector?sharecode=2ZnDAHdU0eUikj-b9LfzPR57jI1qgf9tkYdIz54yzns).
 2. Install the [Adafruit NeoPixel library](https://github.com/adafruit/Adafruit_NeoPixel) in Arduino IDE.
 3. Upload the code to your Arduino board.
 4. Observe the LED ring and buzzer respond to smoke, motion, and light conditions.

 ---